HathorNetwork/hathor-wallet/QA.md

 1. Type your address and delegate.
 Now you must have 2 mint outputs.
 1. Click to delegate melt and deselect the option to 'Create another melt output for you?'.
 Delegate the authority to the address `WZ7pDnkPnxbs14GHdUFivFzPbzitwNtvZo` (or to your other test wallet) and now you must have no melt outputs.
 1. Go back to the 'Administrative Tools', click to destroy mint and select 3.
 You must see an error message that you don't have 3 mint authority outputs.
-1. Select 2 and complete the destroy.
+1. Select 2 and complete the destruction.
 You must see a message saying 'You have no more authority outputs for this token'.
 1. Go to 'About TST' tab and must see 'Can mint new tokens: No'.

 ### Hide Zero-balance tokens